 6. Accessibility Consultants: Inclusive by Design

 Working with architects and engineers, these consultants ensure spaces meet accessibility standards.
+It is a highly technical segment of the interior designing business.

 - Clients: Public buildings, residential renovations